citiesskylines-csur/RoadElements/README.md

 # RoadElements
-Elementary building blocks for procedural generation of road network models.
+Elementary building blocks for procedural generation of simulated road networks.
 Created by AmamIya &amp; VictoriaCity.
 These models and textures are used to generate the CSUR road pack for Cities: Skylines.

 ## Licensing